CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

 The OpenSCAP and OWASP ZAP security scanners are used to perform monthly vulnerability scans of all system components and assess web application interfaces to identify any performance or security issues/flaws.
 Vulnerabilities and findings identified are handled and remediated in accordance with the implementation of RA-5.
-Reports are generated to CivicActions Security and Operations for review, analysis, and remediation.
+Reports are generated to CivicActions' Security Office and Operations staff for review, analysis, and remediation.

 ### SI-3: Malicious Code Protection